Relationship, Sex and Health (RSHE) Education

 Understanding of human reproduction, conception and puberty is built upon in Year 5 and then puberty, conception and childbirth is age-appropriately covered in Year 6.

-The grids above show a brief summary of the units within Jigsaw relating to puberty and human reproduction.
+The grids below show a brief summary of the units within Jigsaw relating to puberty and human reproduction.
 As stated before, the puberty work in Jigsaw fulfils the requirements that sit under the ‘Changing Adolescent Body’ strand of statutory Health Education, and parents cannot withdraw their children from this.
 The sections in red highlight the sex education units and parents can withdraw their children from these.

 For more detailed information on our approach to teaching sex education in each year group please see the lesson break down below